MAIF/shapash/README.md

 - Deploy interpretability part of your project: From model training to deployment (API or Batch Mode)

 - Contribute to the **auditability of your model** by generating a **standalone HTML report** of your projects
+>We hope that this report will bring a valuable support to auditing the models and data related to a better AI governance.
-> Data Scientists can now deliver to anyone who is interested in their project **a document that freezes different aspects of their work as a basis of an audit report**.
-This document can be easily shared across teams and does not require anything else than a working internet connexion.
+Data Scientists can now deliver to anyone who is interested in their project **a document that freezes different aspects of their work as a basis of an audit report**.
+This document can be easily shared across teams (internal audit, DPO, risk, compliance...).

 ## ⚙️ How Shapash works
 **Shapash** is an overlay package for libraries dedicated to the interpretability of models.
 It uses Shap or Lime backend